Successful Market Timing Strategies

 The Fibtimer ETF Timer monitors most of the actively

-widely traded ETFs, such as the QQQQ, SPY, BBH, OIH, SMH,
+most widely traded ETFs, such as the QQQ, SPY, BBH, OIH,

-DIA, TTH, UTH plus many others.
-Timing for each is based
+SMH, DIA, TTH, UTH plus many others.
+Timing for each is

 to each ETF, that Fibtimer monitors daily.
 The ETF Timer